qbead/qbeadWebsite/content/book/basics.md

 <video src="/images/bookpics/brightness_loop.mp4" muted autoplay playsinline loop></video>

 You may have noticed that after a few seconds your SpinWheel stops lighting up.
 This is because the value in `which_LED` no longer corresponds to one of the 8 LEDs on the SpinWheel.
 For example, if `which_LED` equals 10, the code will try to turn on LED number 10.
 Since it doesn't exist, nothing happens.
-To light up the SpinWheel again, unplug it or toggle the BAT/USB switch.
+To light up the SpinWheel again, unplug it and toggle the BAT/USB switch.
 This restarts the code, running `setup` again and starting `which_LED` over at 0.

 ::: further-reading
 What if instead you wanted this pattern to repeat itself over and over again?